slub/entityfactspicturesharvester/README.md

 ### Install system-wide via pip

 ```
-sudo -H pip3 install --upgrade [ABSOLUTE PATH TO YOUR LOCAL GIT REPOSITORY OF ENTITYFACTSSHEETSHARVESTER]
+sudo -H pip3 install --upgrade [ABSOLUTE PATH TO YOUR LOCAL GIT REPOSITORY OF ENTITYFACTSPICTURESHARVESTER]
 ```
 (which provides you ```entityfactssheetsharvester``` as a system-wide commandline command)